A Likelihood Approach to Incorporating Self-Report Data in HIV Recency Classification: HIV Recency Classification from PHIA Data

 \section{HIV Recency Classification from PHIA Data}

-This section presents our model results on Malawi, Zimbabwe, and Zambia PHIA data.
+This section presents our model results on Malawi PHIA data.
 In Section~\ref{subsec:select}, we show our model selection procedures and final model results.
-We then compare the results to those obtained from the logistic regression that only uses observed values of $Y$ and the binary classification tree from the PHIA guideline in Section~\ref{subsec:modelcomparison}.
+We then compare the results to those obtained from the naive logistic regression that only uses observed values of $Y$ and the binary classification tree from the PHIA guideline in Section~\ref{subsec:modelcomparison}.